Astute Insights #1 Mick Godwin, Business Broker

-For episode 1 of Astute Insights, Soonah chats with Mick Godwin, business broker and sales strategist, about the common misconceptions on selling or not selling your business.
+For episode 1 of Astute Insights, Soonah chats with Mick Godwin, business broker and sales strategist.
+They discuss the common misconceptions on selling or not selling your business.

 Soonah: Welcome to Astute Insights.
 The overview of what I wanted to do today was to put together a series of interviews with business connections that I’ve made over my career that have helped me to grow and shape my business into what it is today.

 And today I wanted to introduce people to leaders in their industry that give us insights and strategies for improvement.
 And today I’d like to introduce Mick Godwin.
 Mick Godwin is a Sales Strategist.
-He is a Business Broker that helps business owners like you and me to prepare and position their business for sale, in order to achieve the best possible price in good time, without stress.
+He is a Business Broker that helps business owners like you and me to prepare and position their business for sale.
+So as to achieve the best possible price in good time, without stress.
 Welcome, Mick.

 Mick: Thanks, Soonah.
 Great to be here.